miinnyys/agnostest/README.md

 # Agnos – Patient Registration & Management System

-A modern web application for collecting, managing, and reviewing patient information with real-time cloud synchronization.
+A modern web application designed to streamline patient registration and management with real-time cloud synchronization.
+This project demonstrates a scalable and user-friendly interface for handling patient data in a healthcare context.

 ---